NMcHale029/spotify-machine-learning/README.md

   3. What does it take to have a top song ?

 We looked at different graphs and charts to determine the answer to these questions.
   Answer 1.
-Key and Mode are not important when determining if a song is a 'banger' or a top song.
-Something we learned is that a song can       played in a key major, but that would have nothing to do with whether the song will be likeable enough to become a popular hit !
+Key is important when determining if a song is a 'banger' or a top song.
+Mode does not really have much of an effect on whether a song can be a hit or not.
   Answer 2.
 We looked at the top 6 artists to determine what was the most popular songs.
     Based on the data:
   -Martin Garrix-No Sleep ft.
 Bonn